sfc-aqua/quisp/doc/References.md

 * Jones et al., "Design and analysis of communication protocols for quantum repeater networks", New Journal of Physics 18(8), 083015, 2016.

+As of this writing, a paper is being written detailing the simulation of non-Pauli errors while working in the error basis.